 - Our lives are full of choices.
 We always have to choose if we will care about something or not.
 We decide to have a particular perspective on different things.
 Even when we don't choose anything, it's still a choice by its nature.
 The reality is that the choice is unavoidable, so we should focus on how and what we choose.
 If the reason we choose something is apparent and aligned with good values, we can grow happier.
 If we decide on something with our shitty values, then there is a high chance that we won't feel that much satisfied.
 That's why figuring out the values and making mindful decisions is crucial for happiness.

 - As we were born, the cards were already dealt with in our life.
 We may be lucky and get a good hand, or we're out of luck and have a terrible hand.
 The reality is that these cards are not our choices.
 However, having a bad hand doesn't mean that we will lose the game.
 Think poker; your strategy is your choice.
 Ultimately you're responsible for choosing how you will approach playing with that hand.

 The same applies to life as well.
 If we are not in a good position from the beginning, we will have a good or bad life depending on how we want to live.
 If we choose shitty values, it's our responsibility.
 We can have a better life when we decide to move on after a bad thing that's not in our control.
 If we choose to blame ourselves for something that happened, although we didn't choose it and didn't impact it, we are responsible for having a miserable life.
 The choice is ours, and we're responsible for it.
 We need to choose good values and measurements over bad ones to stop ourselves from complaining all the time.

 You're Wrong About Everything

 - Similar to acquiring knowledge, being certain and pursuing certainty makes you more uncertain.
 The more you read and learn, the less you know.
-The more uncertain you are, the more you open to learn and change.
+The more uncertain you are, the more you are open to learning and changing.